Skip to main content

 Guest file restore limitations

-Before you restore a file or folder from a guest OS, you should be aware of the feature limitations.
+Before you restore a file or folder from a guest OS, review these limitations.

 • You cannot restore dynamic disk types inside a guest OS.